na-na-hi/renget/archive/sfbf5.md

 \>it (now revealed to be a she) was far too eager to gorge herself on, knocking herself out not long after
 \>The Felynes were willing to fall back to the closest settlementnow that she was incapacitated but their friend is caught in her ample bosom somehow.
 \>They look pleadingly to you for helping rescue their buddy from a drugged up Odo's chest
-\>Assuming you dont wake her up and get mauled in trying, you'll have quite the story to tell your tavern buddies
+\>Assuming you dont wake her up and get mauled in trying, you'll have quite the story to tell your tavern buddies%%

 ---
 ###*Plesioth*